pitech-programs/data-analyst-ai/README.md

 This is a simple Streamlit app implementing an AI agent, dedicated to analyse your files.

-The advantage over other tools, is that it is agnostic to the type, schema and amount of the input data and can be used privately with locally running LLMs.
+The advantage over other tools is that it is agnostic to the type, schema and amount of the input data.

 ## Sample Dataset